ctb/titus-blog/src/trinity-in-silico-normalize.rst

 has a stat line), and once again to make the final normalized reads file.
-Each 25-mer in the data set is also written and read once, and as there are generally more total k-mers than total sequences, this algorithm scales with a factor of approximately 5 with the data set size.
+Each 25-mer in the data set is also written and read once, and as there are generally more total k-mers than total sequences, this algorithm's runtime scales with a factor of approximately 5 times the input data set size.

 In terms of memory usage, Jellyfish and Inchworm (the first two steps) both count all k-mers (although it looks like there is an option to